ANTH 2036 - Anthropology of Violence and Crime

 Assessment Related RequirementsStudents are required to attend a two-hour workshop each week.
 Attendance at and participation in these on a weekly basis is a primary requirement of this course.
 Each student is required to attend a minimum number of EIGHT workshops out of a total of TEN workshops.
 Students who do not attend the minimum number of workshops, without just cause and/or medical/counselling certification, will receive 0% for the workshop participation mark.

 SubmissionAssignments are to be submitted online via the Course MyUni site.
-There will be no extensions for written work without adequate documentation as set out in the Faculty of Arts MACA form & process (Modified Arrangements for Coursework Assessment).
-Late assignments will be penalised at 2% per day (based on a 7 day week).
+Please see the Course Coordinator as early as possible if you think that you may not be able to complete your assignments by the due date.
+There will be no extensions for written work without adequate documentation (such as a doctor’s or counselling certificate) as set out in the MACA form & process (Modified Arrangements for Coursework Assessment).
+Late assignments will be penalised at 2% per day.
 According to Faculty policy, essays more than 7 days late will be graded as 0%.
 Failure to submit any written work will result in an FNS grade (Failure No Submission).
+Please see link for further information http://arts.adelaide.edu.au/docs/Current-students-MACA-quick-reference-guide.pdf.

 Grades for your performance in this course will be awarded in accordance with the following scheme: